 Normal Double Hung windows IN the garage = 2

-Total 55 windows
+Total of 54 windows

-Keep in mind that for convenience or budget reasons that many of our customers elect NOT to have certain windows cleaned – such as the basement or garage windows, or doors that they are continuously cleaning due to pets or children.
+Keep in mind that for convenience or budget reasons that many of our customers elect NOT to have certain windows cleaned – such as the basement or garage door windows, or doors that they are continuously cleaning due to pets or children.
 The above is merely an example.
 What you choose to have done is entirely up to you and there are no hidden charges if you choose to clean select windows either inside or out.